Bastardly/react-outlet-router/readme.md

 work in progress

 # Route to 1.0
-1) Finish documentation
+1) Finish documentation.
-2) Get 100% test coverage
+2) Get 100% test coverage.
-3) Clean up the code and make it more readable
+3) Clean up the code and make it more readable.
-4) Optimize
+4) Optimize.
 5) JSDoc documentation in code for better developer experience.